JohnKendrick/PDielec/docs/_sources/theory_powder.rst.txt

    \left\langle \fieldbf{P}_1 \right\rangle + \left\langle \fieldbf{P}_2 \right\rangle = 0

-where the components are now labeled 1 and 2 rather than external and internal.
+where the components are now labelled 1 and 2 rather than external and internal.
 The polarisation for species 1 and 2 with a number density of species represented by :math:`n_1`  and :math:`n_2` can be obtained from the polarisability of the species (Equation :eq:`eq-EqualPolarisation`);

 .. math::
    :label: eq-polarisation1